apptainer/apptainer-userdocs/quick_start.rst

 This guide is intended for running {Project} on a computer where you have root (administrative) privileges, and will install {Project}
 from source code.
-Other installation options, including building an RPM package and installing {Project} without root privileges are discussed in the `installation section of the admin guide
+Other installation options, including installing from a pre-built RPM, building an RPM package, and installing {Project} without root privileges are discussed in the `installation section of the admin guide
 <{admindocs}/installation.html>`__.